Visa name

 - •Proof the employer has been established for at least 1 year

-Best suited for: Remote employees of non-Spanish companies earning €40,000+ per year · High earners who can leverage the Beckham-style flat 24% tax cap · Nomads who want Schengen access and a path to permanent residency
+Best suited for: Remote employees of non-Spanish companies earning €40,000+ per year · High earners who can use the Beckham-style flat 24% tax cap · Nomads who want Schengen access and a path to permanent residency

 How much you need